-- Place the fillets in a greased 11-in. x 7-in. baking dish.
+- Place the fillets in a greased 11x7-in. baking dish.
 Sprinkle with lemon juice.
 Spoon the bread crumb mixture onto fillets; top with tomatoes.
 Bake, uncovered, at 375° for 25-30 minutes or until fish flakes easily with a fork.
-Yield: 6 servings.

 I haven't tried this dish yet but I make a pretty similar dish with fish and Its awesome!!
 I like the idea of adding vegetables to the breadcrumb mixture, I normally just add melted butter to bread crumbs top the fish and then add either fresh or canned diced tomates, if using canned drain extremely well otherwise fish will be soggy, I also add swiss- American cheese to the fish before the tomatoes makes a really nice creamy dish, I will be trying this dish very soon thank you!!!

 Nov 8, 2012

 Excellent flavors!
 Instead of mixing the bread crumbs in, I used them for the top.
 A hit with the whole family!